A Complete Guide to Sales Tax

 Some states have variations on sales tax that are actually taxes on the seller, but that get passed on to the consumer, and so are effectively the same as a traditional sales tax.
 Arizona, for example, has a transaction privilege tax that is levied on all businesses making retail sales in the state.
 Similarly, Hawaii has a gross receipts tax that applies to all sales made in the state, but that is also technically charged to the seller rather than the purchaser.

 While in most instances these variations function the same way a traditional sales tax does, they can have implications for online and remote sales in particular.
-Online sellers, of course, always have to be mindful of their sales tax responsibility in the same way brick-and-mortar stores do, but the key to knowing whether you are required to collect and remit sales tax for purchases made by customers in a given state is understanding each state’s nexus requirements.
+Online sellers, of course, always have to be mindful of their sales tax responsibility in the same way brick-and-mortar stores do, but the key to knowing whether you are required to collect and remit sales tax for purchases made by customers in a given state is understanding each state’s sales tax nexus requirements.

 On the most basic level, the term nexus as it applies to sales tax describes a substantial connection between the business doing the selling and the state the purchaser resides in.
 This connection is what gives the state in question the right to compel the collection and remittance of the tax by the business.
 According to most federal guidelines, that connection must be physical in some way, and most states have described it in their sales tax laws in roughly similar terms.